Cynary/debian6.01/README.md

 ### GRUB

 Changing /etc/default/grub allows you to configure grub differently.
 We simply remove the timeout.
-After that, all that is requires is to call `update-grub`
+After that, all that is requires is to call `update-grub`.
+We also make the background for grub to be the 6.01 wallpaper image as described [here][grubbg].

-**WORK IN PROGRESS** Maybe we could have a 6.01 splash screen? :D

 Ori File System
 ---------------